 Everyone knows that a variety of factors can cause car accidents.
-From texting while driving to other forms of driver error, car accidents seem to be a common occurrence throughout the Distract, Maryland, and Virginia.
-However, there is another growing cause of accidents across the nation—defective vehicles or defective vehicle parts.
+From texting while driving to other forms of driver error, car accidents seem to be a common occurrence throughout Maryland.
+However, there is another growing cause of accidents across the nation—vehicle defects or defective vehicle parts.

 When a company designs or manufactures a vehicle or a vehicle component, the car or part manufacturer has a duty to design and manufacture its product carefully as well as safely.
 This means these companies must use proper testing procedures and follow governmental regulations to prevent defective car parts and safety defects.
 If a car or truck has a design or manufacturing flaw, it can result in costly repairs, dangerous vehicles, serious motor vehicle accidents, and even fatal car accidents to innocent consumers.